lipcsak-zoltan/Duckies_duckietown/README.md

 ## Milestone 2

-We used 2 approach to this milestone
+We used 2 approaches to this milestone:
 * Use existing RL policy as starting point
 * Creating a policy from scratch
 <a/>